If you’re looking to fly off to a far-flung

 The Bourton Model Village is a replica of Bourton on the Water which is built at a one ninth scale of the actual Village.

 The Model Village was opened in 1937 and took 5 years to build.
 The Village is famous for it’s mini Bonsai style tree’s which are pruned to replicate the scale of the model.
-See if you can spot the models village’s model village.
+See if you can spot the model village’s model village.
 It a gets a bit Inception like…

 It aims to be open all year (weather dependant) but dogs are not allowed and there are restrictions on pushchairs and wheelchairs due to the size of the replica paths and roads.